-Our first compound, STK-001, is in clinical testing for the treatment of Dravet syndrome, a severe and progressive genetic epilepsy.
+Our first compound, zorevunersen (STK-001), is in clinical testing for the treatment of Dravet syndrome, a severe and progressive genetic epilepsy.
 Dravet syndrome is characterized by frequent, prolonged and refractory seizures beginning within the first year of life.
 The disease is classified as a developmental and epileptic encephalopathy due to the developmental delays and cognitive impairment associated with it.
 Dravet syndrome is one of many diseases caused by a haploinsufficiency, in which a loss of approximately 50% of normal protein levels leads to disease.
-We have announced end of study data from two Phase 1/2a open-label studies of STK-001, MONARCH in the United States and ADMIRAL in the United Kingdom.
-We also have two ongoing Open Label Extension ("OLE") studies of STK-001 for children and adolescents with Dravet syndrome, SWALLOWTAIL in the U.S. and LONGWING in the United Kingdom.
-Patients who participated in the MONARCH study in the United States or the ADMIRAL study in the United Kingdom and met study entry criteria were eligible to continue treatment in SWALLOWTAIL or LONGWING, respectively, both of which are designed to evaluate the long-term safety and tolerability of repeat doses of STK-001.
+We have completed two Phase 1/2a open-label studies of zorevunersen, MONARCH in the United States and ADMIRAL in the United Kingdom.
+We also have two ongoing Open Label Extension ("OLE") studies of zorevunersen for children and adolescents with Dravet syndrome, SWALLOWTAIL in the U.S. and LONGWING in the United Kingdom.
+Patients who participated in the MONARCH study in the United States or the ADMIRAL study in the United Kingdom and met study entry criteria were eligible to continue treatment in SWALLOWTAIL or LONGWING, respectively, both of which are designed to evaluate the long-term safety and tolerability of repeat doses of zorevunersen.

 We are also pursuing treatment for a second haploinsufficient disease, autosomal dominant optic atrophy ("ADOA"), the most common inherited optic nerve disorder.
 STK-002 is our lead clinical candidate for the treatment of ADOA.
 STK-002 is designed to upregulate OPA1 protein expression by leveraging the non-mutant (wild-type) copy of the OPA1 gene to restore OPA1 protein expression with the aim to stop or slow vision loss in patients with ADOA.
-We have received authorization in the United Kingdom to proceed with a Phase 1 open-label study (OSPREY) of children and adults ages 6 to 55 who have an established diagnosis of ADOA and have evidence of a genetic mutation in the OPA1gene.
-We expect the OSPREY study to start in 2024.
+We have received authorization in the United Kingdom to proceed with a Phase 1 open-label study (OSPREY) of children and adults ages 6 to 55 who have an established diagnosis of ADOA and have evidence of a genetic mutation in the OPA1 gene.
+We expect the OSPREY study to start later this year.